LLC vs. S-Corporation: How to Choose

 There is no fee to file Form 2553 with the IRS.
 And you can expect it to take the IRS four to six weeks to process your request, and you’ll receive a notice in the mail letting you know the IRS has accepted your tax classification.

-4. Management and recordkeeping
+4. Management and Recordkeeping

 An LLC is registered in a state where you operate.
 The company formation process can take between a few days and several weeks to complete, depending on the state backlog and levels of digitalization.
 LLC formation costs also vary from state to state.